Cable Megger Test Procedure | Step-by-Step Guide for Insulation Testing

 Now, remove the red lead from the R Phase conductor and connect it to the second phase conductors ( Let it call Y Phase).
 Now repeat the same procedure as step-4 and note down the insulation resistance value.
 The Megger test value shows the insulation resistance of the R-phase conductor of the cable.

-Now, remove the red lead from the Y Phase conductor and connect it to the third phase conductor( Let it call B Phase).
+Now, remove the Red lead from the Y Phase conductor and connect it to the third phase conductor( Let it call B Phase).
 Now repeat the same procedure as step-4 and note down the insulation resistance value.

-Remove the red and black wire from the phase conductor and shield of the cable.
+Remove the Red and Black wire from the phase conductor and shield of the cable.
 In step-5,6 & 7 we tested the cable insulation for all phases.

 Now, we will test the cable for its phase-to-phase insulation.
 First, set the megger voltage to 6600 volts.

-setting of megger voltage for cable phase to phase megger
+step-7: setting of megger voltage for cable phase to phase megger

 Now connect the RED and BLACK leads of the megger to R and Y phases respectively.
 After that, start the test button.
 The megger will feed 6600 volts between the phases.
 Wait for about 1 minute to settle the value of insulation resistance.
-Initially, it will show less megger value because of the cable capacitance. finally, the value will be steady and this value shows the phase-to-phase insulation resistance value of the R and Y phases of the cable.

-phase to phase insulation resistance megger test set up
+step 8:phase to phase insulation resistance megger test set up

 Now, Remove the black lead from the Y phase and connect it B phase and repeat the same procedure of step-8 and note down the insulation resistance value.
 The megger value shows the insulation resistance value between R and B phases.